7 min read

 Chances are, the behavior is chalked up to being dramatic.
 Or mean.
 Or—my personal favorite—hormotional.

-A lot of people think of teenage girls as, you know, they have icy walls and boundaries up and, you know, they shut you out,” Chelsey Goodan, an academic tutor and mentor, tells Kristina Mänd-Lakhiani, co-founder of Mindvalley, in a sit-down on the Mindvalley Book Club.
+A lot of people think of teenage girls as, you know, they have icy walls and boundaries up and, you know, they shut you out,” Chelsey Goodan, an academic tutor and mentor, tells Kristina Mänd-Lakhiani, the co-founder of Mindvalley, in a sit-down on the Mindvalley Book Club.

 The reality, as she points out in her book, Underestimated: The Wisdom and Power of Teenage Girls, is that teenage girls are so much more than what we, as a society, give them credit for.
 Their “drama,” “meanness,” and “crazy outbursts” are the culmination of being quieted for far too long.